 - A job description that outlines special projects, tasks and qualifications

-Please Note: Internships are more likely to be approved if your internship is a student-focused learning experience.
+NOTICE: Internships are more likely to be approved if the internship is a student-focused learning experience.
 Student's duties or responsibilities must be (80%) professional or para-professional.
-Remote internships and internships outside of the LA or Orange County Area will not be approved for academic credit.
+Each internship site will have a maximum amount of students they can host for academic credit and you will not be able to exceed that number.

 Registering an internship experience for our students

-- It is highly recommended that you register through our Career Center's internship portal, Handshake.
+- You must register through our Division of Career Pathway's internship portal, Handshake.
 Click on the "Log In or Create a FREE Handshake Account" in the new window to begin the registry process

-- Posting through our Career Center will increase your visibility to our students campus wide
+- Posting through our Division of Career Pathway will increase your visibility to our students campus wide

-- When registered, your internship post will be maintained by the Career Center
+- When registered, your internship post will be maintained by the Division of Career Pathways.

 - If you are providing a non-paid position, review the guidelines of the Fair Labor Standards Act (FLSA) Fact Sheet #71 regarding intern compensation

-Students will be submitting an evaluation on their academic internship experience at the end of each quarter.
-If your site is evaluated highly, we will include your posting on a separate list through the SSARC website as an additional resource and marketing tool for your company.
+NOTICE: Students will be submitting an evaluation on their academic internship experience at the end of each quarter.
+If your site is evaluated highly, we may include your posting on a separate list through the Social Sciences Academic Resource Center website as an additional resource and marketing tool for your company.
+Additional information may be requested for posting on our web page.

 - Students are responsible to log their work hours based on units enrolled in for the course (2 units, 50; 4 units, 100).

-- Students are expected to participate in a 10-week internship during the academic year
+- Students are expected to participate in a 10-week internship in a quarter, during the academic year

 - During summer a full term is equivalent to 5-weeks of 50 to 100 hours